bcgov/platform-developer-docs/platform-storage.md

 ### S3-Compatible Object Storage (Dell EMC Elastic Cloud Storage)

-For applications that need to store large amounts of data (beyond the storage allocation included in the medium size quota as defined [here](https://app.zenhub.com/workspaces/openshift-4-build-out-5db73142897668000144f22b/issues/bcdevops/openshift4-rollout/254)) we recommend the S3-compliant on-prem Object Storage Service offered by OCIO's Hosting Branch to store unstructured data such as images, pdfs, and other types of files.
+For applications that need to store large amounts of unstructured data we recommend using the S3-compliant on-prem [Object Store Service](https://ssbc-client.gov.bc.ca/services/ObjectStorage/overview.htm) offered by OCIO's Enterprise Hosting Branch.
+The Object Store Services provides storage for unstructured data such as images, pdfs, and other types of files.
 NetApp storage offered on the OCP4 Platform isn't suitable large amounts of unstructured data.
 NetApp storage should only be used for structured data such as databases that require high-I/O workloads.

 The OCIO has an [object store](https://ssbc-client.gov.bc.ca/services/ObjectStorage/overview.htm) service that supports the AWS S3 protocol.
 The service is aimed at objects typically over 100 KB, updated infrequently, retained longer term, with performance response targets of 100ms or more.